EyeSeeTea/clickdown/readme.md

 # Maximum number of seconds to keep the cached files (optional, 1h by default).
 cache_age_max = 3600

-# Maximum number of days to show (optional, 14 by default, 30 maximum)
+# Maximum number of days to show (in time, optional, 14 by default, 30 maximum).
 days_max = 14

 # Color theme (optional, can be "light", "dark" (default), or "none").